 To get the kitty to the vet use a cat carrier.
 You should have a cat carrier for each cat in case you have to leave during an emergency.
 Some cats go in the carrier easily.
 If they don’t want to go in wrap the baby in a towel and put them in the carrier.
 One cat to a carrier.
 We have both hard and soft carriers.

-As our cats came home from the vet visit there was not much isolation time during the introduction phase to current family cats..
-With adult cats I would open the carrier and they would come out when ready.
-With week or months of being cautious the new cat would socialize .
+As our cats came home from the vet visit there was not much isolation time during the introduction phase to current family cats.
+With adult cats, I would open the carrier and they would come out when ready.
+With week or months of being cautious, the new cat would socialize.
 Be ready for fights and break them up gently.
-I have not had to completely separate any one yet.
-When Roxanne moved in she was separated for three day until I could get her to the vet where she was checked for mites and diseases.
+I have not had to completely separate anyone yet.
+When Roxanne moved in she was separated for three days until I could get her to the vet where she was checked for mites and diseases.
 Then I just let her loose with the clowder.
 Soon after moving in she went into heat and there was lots of howling.
 We got her spayed.
-When she came home she got into a few scraps which required intervention.
-After a week her surgery was still weeping .
+When she came home she got into a few scraps that required intervention.
+After a week her surgery was still weeping.
 This required an antibiotic.
-After a few days she was all healed up. and now we have a generally well behaved family.
+After a few days, she was all healed up. and now we have a generally well-behaved family.
 The two baby kittens were always monitored and their socialization and integration to the family just happened as they grew up.

-We have seven cats ,two dogs and two horses.
+We have nine cats, five dogs and two horses.
 They range from less than a year old here in 2017 to nine years old.
-This means that some of these family members could out live me.
+This means that some of these family members could outlive me.
 We have a plan in place so that all the cats, dogs and horses are looked after in the event of some unforeseen catastrophe.
 Have a will in place so that you have peace of mind for the future of your family.

 Please click on the picture below for all your Cat Care needs.